Racing Drivers

 He was booked to race at the Goodwood Easter meeting 12th April 1955, two days after his tragic death.
 He had also been hired by Bristol Motor to drive one of the two factory Bristol 450 sportscars, (based on the ERA G-type Formula Two car of 1952), entered in the 24 Hours of Le Mans, scheduled to be contested in June of that same year, 1955.

 How things would have evolved we do not know, as the story came to an abrupt and tragic end when David Blakely was murdered by his girlfriend Ruth Ellis on Easter Sunday, 10 April 1955.
 He is buried in Penn New Churchyard plot number 48.
-His mother Anne lies in the adjacent plot number 30, with her husband Humphrey Cook.
+His mother Anne lies in the adjacent plot number 30, with her husband Humphrey Cook, and they are remembered on the plaque in the new churchyard marking Humphrey Cook’s donation towards the comletion of the new churchyard..

 Sources: Ian Dussek, H.R.G. : The Sportsman’s Ideal, Dussek 2010.